ADLINK-COM/sema-doc/docs/source/WatchDog.md

 * **Run-Time Watchdog:** used in the OS to monitor the process or the application.
 BIOS also provides the capability to enable, disable and setup timeout value on BIOS Menu.
-If enable run-time watchdog on BIOS meun, please make a trigget to extend the timeout or system reboot.
+If enable run-time watchdog on BIOS menu, please make a trigger to extend the timeout or system reboot.

   **Note:** timeout value will continuously keep until run-time watchdog is disabled on BIOS Menu or using SEMA functions to stop it.